Cooking with Poo – A Walking Tour of Klong Toey Markets

 Cooking with Poo Cooking Class.
 A Walking Tour of Klong Toey Markets.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

 “Isaan people eat everything!”
-Poo tells our small group as we negotiate the muddy paths of frenetic Klong Toey market on a walking tour to purchase ingredients for our Cooking with Poo experience and the Thai cooking lessons to follow at Saiyuud Diwong’s Helping Hands Thai Cooking School in Bangkok.
-‘Poo’ is the nickname of Saiyuud Diwong, our … Read more
+Poo tells our small group as we negotiate the muddy paths of frenetic Klong Toey market on a walking tour to purchase ingredients for our Cooking with Poo Thai cooking class.
+Our Thai cooking lessons will follow at Saiyuud Diwong’s Helping Hands Thai Cooking School in the Bangkok market.
+‘Poo’ is … Read more

 The Ethereal Apsara: Celestial Nymph, Storyteller, Messenger